benegd/reproducible-research-course-project-2/rrproject2.md

 ## 6 HEAT            3037       5409.
 ```

-Although the pentaly does have an affect on the order in which the events should be considered to have the largest impact tornado clearly have the largest impact in both occasions.
+The pentaly does have an affect on the order in which the events should be considered to have the largest impact.
+However, Tornados clearly have the largest impact in both occasions.

-The impact of the zero measure might have impacted the decline even though this could also skew the results as more events are currently recorded than in previous years.
+The impact of the zero measure might have impacted the decline.
+Even if the zero measures could be process, there is a possibility they would skew the results as more events are currently recorded than in previous years.

 ```r